Zafar Masud (air commodore): 1965 War and staff appointments

 Gp Capt.
-Masud's first command assignment was included as base commander Sargodha Air Force Base, which would emerged him as the top hero of the 1965 war.
+Masud's first command assignment was as base commander Sargodha Air Force Base, from which he would emerge as the top hero of the 1965 war.

 In 1965, he actively participated in second war with India when he led a team of fighter pilots, including Flt.
 Lt Mervyn Middlecoat, Sqn.
 Ldr.
 Cecil Chaudhry, and Sq.
 Ldr.
-MM Allam, against the Indian Air Force.
+M. M. Allam, against the Indian Air Force.
 Gp Capt.
 Masud flew against the Indian Air Force in Sargodha Sector with great courage and was regarded as an ace fighter for his ability in dogfight against the Indian pilots.

 From 1966 to 1969, Gp Capt.
 Masud continued his role as a flight instructor with the Air Force and was appointed in the Air AHQ as Director-General of Air Operations (DGAO).
 In 1969, Gp.
 Capt.
-Masud was promoted to one star rank, Air Commodore, and was being speculated as a probable future air force chief once the retirement of Air Marshal Abdur Rahim Khan.
+Masud was promoted to one star rank, Air Commodore, and was being speculated as a probable future air force chief upon the retirement of Air Marshal Abdur Rahim Khan.